HuaweiSwitch/Puppet/README.md

 - Circumstance instruction:
 Puppet netdev module is suitable for Puppet agent 1.3.6 which runs in lxc environment contained by CE switch.
-Available Puppet master version is PE 2015.3.
+The available Puppet master version is PE 2015.3.

 - Main steps:
-  - Install suitable puppet master.
+  - Install suitable puppet master
-  - Install CE switch with firmware which included lxc environment.
+  - Install CE switch with firmware which included lxc environment
-  - Install puppet agent in CE switch .
+  - Install puppet agent in CE switch
-  - Synchronize the puppet netdev module.
+  - Synchronize the puppet netdev module

 ## Example usage